chenlabUIUC/OrientedPhaseDomain/README.md

 Note: "cmapStrain.mat" and "cmapDomain.mat" files are for the color scales of the strain and domain maps, respectively.

-(B) For the calculation of pair distribution function and correlation length
+(B) For the calculation of pair distribution function and pair correlation function For the pair distribution function: Examples of the domain center of mass coordinates are provided (in the unit of pixel, pixel size 2 nm).
+Execute the code "DomainRadialDistribution_averageFiles.m" will calculate and plot pair distribution function.
+For the pair correlation function: Examples of the domain center of mass coordinates are provided (in the unit of pixel, pixel size 2 nm).
+Execute the code "DomainRadialDistribution_corrLen.m" will calculate the pair correlation function.